robertialenti/Bike-Share/README.md

 ### 4. Identifying Treated Bixi Stations
 Rather than consider all axes of the REV, I focus exclusively on Axis 1 because it provides the best case study for assessing the REV's impact.
 Other axes were rolled out in a more staggered fashion, and were subject to delays and additional works.
 Axis 1, on the other hand, was inaugurated in its entirety on the same day and has been subject to fewer disruptions in the years since.

-I define "treated" Bixi stations as those located within 100 meters of the REV path and "control" stations as those located between 100 and 300 meters from the REV. These thresholds are informed by the existing literature, which finds that up to 500 meters is a reasonable distance to walk to bikeshare stations.
+I define treated Bixi stations as those located within 100 meters of the REV path and control stations as those located between 100 and 300 meters from the REV. These thresholds are informed by the existing literature, which finds that up to 500 meters is a reasonable distance to walk to bikeshare stations.
 I select a lower threshold, in large part because of high Bixi station density in the neighborhood served by the REV's Axis 1.

 The City of Montreal maintains a database with information on all bike paths in the city.
 Each path is subdivided into segments, each of which is precisely geocoded.
 As such, I can simply assign stations to treatment by employing the following procedure: